 Another great option is to use standard cool-white fluorescent bulbs.
 I made my own seedling grow lights using a standard shop fixture and fluorescent light bulbs.
 Get the step by step instructions here.

-If you don’t want to mess around with assembling your own, or you’re not sure how or where to hang it, then I recommend getting a full system like this one.
-That’s a great option, and it makes setting everything up a snap!
+If you don’t want to mess around with assembling your own, or you’re not sure how or where to hang it, then I recommend getting a full system like this 4′ LED grow lights set up.
+Or something smaller like this one that’s 2′ long.

 How Much Light Do Seedlings Need?